dr3amy3gg/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 8 write a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE. followed by a new line
 9 write a script that prints the result of POWER divided by DIVIDE, followed by a new line; they are env variables
 10 write a script that displays the result of BREATH to the power LOVE; env variables; result followed by new line
+11 write a script that onverts a number from base 2 to base 10; number in base 2 is stored in the env variable BINARY; display the number in base 10 followed by new line